Global Linear Convergence of Evolution Strategies on More Than Smooth Strongly Convex Functions: Algorithm, Definitions and Objective Function Assumptions

-The algorithms studied are comparison-based (under the assumption that the update of the covariance matrix is comparison-based) and thus invariant to strictly increasing transformations of $f$.
-If the convergence of the algorithms is measured in terms of $f$, say by investigating the convergence or hitting time of the sequence $f(m_t)$, this will not reflect the invariance to monotonic transformations of $f$ because the smallest iteration $t_0$ such that $f(m_{t_0})\leq \epsilon$ is not equal to the smallest iteration $t_0'$ such that $g(f(m_{t_0'})) \leq \epsilon$ for some $\epsilon > 0$.
-For this reason, we introduce the quality measure called \emph{spatial suboptimality function} \cite{Glasmachers2019ECJ}.
+The algorithms studied in this paper are comparison-based and thus invariant to strictly increasing transformations of $f$.
+If the convergence of the algorithms is measured in terms of $f$, say by investigating the convergence or hitting time of the sequence $f(m_t)$, this will not reflect the invariance to monotonic transformations of $f$ because the first iteration $t_0$ such that $f(m_{t_0})\leq \epsilon$ is not equal to the first iteration $t_0'$ such that $g(f(m_{t_0'})) \leq \epsilon$ for some $\epsilon > 0$.
+For this reason, we introduce a quality measure called \emph{spatial suboptimality function} \cite{Glasmachers2019ECJ}.
 It is the $d$th root of the volume of the sub-levelset where the function value is better or equal to $f(x)$: \begin{definition}[Spatial Suboptimality Function] Let $f:\R^d \to \R$ be a measurable function with respect to the Borel $\sigma$ algebra of $\R^d$ (simply referred to as measurable function in the sequel).
 Then the spatial suboptimality function $\ssf:\R^d \to [0, +\infty]$ is defined as

-\end{definition} Remark that for any $f$, the suboptimality function $f_\mu$ is greater or equal to zero.
-For any $f$ and any strictly increasing function $g:{\rm Im}(f) \to \R$, $f$ and its composite $g \circ f$ have the same spatial suboptimality function such that hitting time of $f_\mu$ smaller than epsilon will be the same for $f$ or $g \circ f$.
+\end{definition} We remark that for any $f$, the suboptimality function $f_\mu$ is greater or equal to zero.
+For any $f$ and any strictly increasing function $g:{\rm Im}(f) \to \R$, $f$ and its composite $g \circ f$ have the same spatial suboptimality function such that hitting time of $f_\mu$ smaller than $\epsilon > 0$ will be the same for $f$ or $g \circ f$.
 Moreover, there exists a strictly increasing function $g$ such that $\ssf(x) = g(f(x))$ holds $\mu$-almost everywhere \cite[Lemma~1]{Glasmachers2019ECJ}.